By David Tomas, on 14 January 2022

 Quantum computing uses advanced algorithms like quantum quenching and Shor's algorithm.
 The former has many applications in artificial intelligence, machine learning, and deep learning, while the latter makes it possible to create innovative encryption systems.

 For now, quantum computing is not suitable for personal computers.
 Rather, it is limited to the corporate and scientific world due to its great complexity.
-That said, significant advances are already being made; in a few decades, we may have desktop computers or even quantum mobile devices!
+That said, significant advances are already being made.
+In a few decades, we may even have quantum mobile devices!

 7 Applications of Quantum Computing for Business

 Quantum computing can help solve problems on a massive scale.
 For example, topological data analysis (TDA) is a field of study that requires complex calculations that are impossible to do with personal computers.
 With quantum computing, however, these calculations become relatively simple.

 NASA is already beginning to consider applying quantum computing to improve space travel and analyze the enormous amount of data it collects about the universe.

 Predicting different scenarios requires the use of large and complex data sets.
 For example, weather simulations using traditional computing methods have limits to the amount of data they can handle.
 If too much data is fed into the system, the weather changes at a faster pace than the simulation can run.

 Properly predicting the weather can have a huge economic impact on businesses, as an estimated 30% of U.S. GDP is reliant on it.
 Quantum computing can be applied to all kinds of predictions–not just weather forecasting–opening up a huge field of opportunities for businesses.